Corvan/pyconfman/README.rst

 Getting Started
 ---------------
 The only thing existing yet is a function to copy files locally.
-Have a look at `copy.py <https://github.com/Corvan/pyconfman/blob/e0edc94fa08bc315db9dcf41e3987c35b0d15117/pyconfman/copy.py#L110>`_.
+Have a look at `copy.py <https://github.com/Corvan/pyconfman/blob/e0edc94fa08bc315db9dcf41e3987c35b0d15117/pyconfman/copy.py#L110>`_ or how it is used in its`tests <https://github.com/Corvan/pyconfman/blob/main/test/test_copy.py>`_